 Protect your property

-Keep lists of the make, model and serial numbers of your electronic items to help Police track them down if they are stolen.
+- Keep lists of the make, model and serial numbers of your electronic items to help Police track them down if they are stolen.
 Take photographs of jewellery and other small valuable items.
-Secure bikes at home inside a locked shed or garage or by locking them to an immovable object.
+Secure bikes at home inside a locked shed or garage or by locking them to an immovable object; and

-Mark your valuables with a UV pen and register them free on www.immobilise.com.
+- Mark your valuables with a UV pen and then register them for free on the Immobilise website.
 Both these tactics will make your valuables less attractive to thieves and increase their chances of being returned to you if they are stolen.

 While you are away from your student home